jedick/jedick.github.io/_posts/2024-11-16-sustainable-data-preprocessing.md

 Already in the last block there is a problem growing.
 We had to fit and transform multiple times.
 With this there's a growing possibility of accidentally copy-pasting `.fit_transform()` to the test data.
 To prevent data leakage, only `.transform()` should be used on the test data.
 Enter pipelines.
 They encapsulate a sequence of any number of transformations as well as an estimator for classification or regression.
 Besides adding a level of safety against using test samples for training, pipelines offer the ability to perform grid search on the parameters of the transformations.

 Let's see the previous precprocessing steps set up in a pipeline.
-For simplicity, this example uses `make_pipeline`; just as with `make_column_transformer` used above, this avoids the need to give names to each transformation step.
-Also, we're stripping out all but the essential non-default parameter values; `strategy='most_frequent'` gets `SimpleImputer()` to work on non-numeric data.
+For simplicity, this example uses `make_pipeline()`; just as with `make_column_transformer()` used above, this avoids the need to give names to each transformation step.
+Also, we're stripping out all but the essential non-default parameter values; *strategy='most_frequent'* gets `SimpleImputer()` to work on non-numeric data.

 Notice how the list of features is implicitly coded in the pipeline itself.
 There's no compelling reason now to subset the features from the data before running the pipeline.
-And with more confidence in using the transformers, pandas output is not needed for inspecting the output, so we take out the `.set_output(transform='pandas')` and `sparse_output=False` settings.
+And with more confidence in using the transformers, pandas output is not needed for inspecting the output, so we take out the *transform='pandas'* and *sparse_output=False* settings.

 ```python